 Take the sting out of spring’s best greens.

-Nettles are an incredibly nutritious perennial green, actually categorized as a weed.
-But to get at the nutritious properties, they have to be tamed into edibility.
+Nettles may sound like something out of a bad fairy tale.
+But nettles are a nutrition power house — a perennial green, actually categorized as a weed.
+Here’s the trick: To get at the nutritious properties, they have to be tamed into edibility.

 Nettles have been used medicinally for millennia.
 At least since the Ancient Greeks, people have used nettles as a diuretic, allergy medicine, and powerful anti-inflammatory.
 Nettles may have other strong medicinal properties as well — so many, in fact, that there are contraindications for certain medications and physical conditions.